simonw/datasette-basemap/README.md

 ## Usage

 This plugin will make a `basemap` database available containing OpenStreetMap tiles in the [mbtiles](https://github.com/mapbox/mbtiles-spec) format.
+It is designed for use with the [datasette-tiles](https://datasette.io/plugins/datasette-tiles) tile server plugin.

+## Demo

+You can preview this map at https://datasette-tiles-demo.datasette.io/-/tiles/basemap and browse the database directly at https://datasette-tiles-demo.datasette.io/basemap

 ## License